 Account info storred in file encrypted with GPG (so anyone who has right key [there can be many keys to decrypt] can read contents of this file).
 So in this case file can even be stored in some public place =)

-#2 Updated by Roland Schulz over 2 years ago
+#2 Updated by Roland Schulz almost 3 years ago

 Do we want those with access to some of the logins to have access to all?
 Or do we need a solution where we can give people access to only some?